 Classic Metal Roofing Systems reports that the reflective roofing materials recently called for by US Energy Secretary Steven Chu are already a reality – and they don’t have to be white!
 Metal roofing has been keeping homes naturally cooler by reflecting radiant heat and keeping it outside the home for many years.

 According to Classic president Todd Miller, “We revolutionized the residential roofing industry several years ago when we began manufacturing metal roofing products which incorporate reflective pigments into their durable finishes.
 We call it our Hi-R Heat Barrier Coating.”
-These reflective pigments allow metal roofs, even in dark colors, to meet the Energy Star requirement for roofs that keep buildings naturally cooler and reduce air conditioning demand.
+These reflective pigments allow metal roofs, even in dark colors, to meet requirements for roofs that keep buildings naturally cooler and reduce air conditioning demand.

-Based in Piqua, Ohio and marketing its products nationally, Classic Metal Roofing Systems has found huge interest in its products in recent months.
-“Despite the economy, interest and sales of our products is at an all-time high.
+Marketing nationally, Classic Metal Roofing Systems has found huge interest in its products in recent months.
+“Despite the economy, interest and sales of our products are at an all-time high.
 This is driven by the energy efficiency of our products, as well as by their other green benefits, and by the fact that, increasingly, homeowners want to invest their money in their current homes where it can provide them comfort, beauty, energy efficiency, and added home value.”

-Individuals with interest in how to achieve increased energy efficiency for their home through reflective roofing should contact us.
+Individuals with an interest in how to achieve increased energy efficiency for their homes through reflective roofing should contact us.